 - feelings of despair, guilt and worthlessness

 - feeling lethargic (lacking in energy) and sleepy during the day

 - sleeping for longer than normal and finding it hard to get up in the morning

 - craving carbohydrates and gaining weight

 For some people, these symptoms can be severe and have a significant impact on their day-to-day activities.
-It is thought that a lack of sunlight might stop a part of the brain working properly and impacting on certain hormone levels.
-For those whose syptoms are so bad that they can’t live a normal life, they should seek advice from their GP.
+It is thought that a lack of sunlight might stop a part of the brain from working properly and impacting certain hormone levels.
+For those whose symptoms are so bad that they can’t live a normal life, they should seek advice from their GP.